rokka-io/rokka-site/source/_references/operations.md

     - `XOFFSET` is either a number of pixels or "left", "center", "right"
     - `YOFFSET` is either a number of pixels or "top", "center", "bottom".

+   Or it can also be
+    - `smart` for smart cropping (where the most attention of the image would be)
+    - `subjectarea` for cropping on the subjectarea, if one exists
+    - `auto`.
+Default value.

-   The default value is `auto`, which will crop the image centering the crop box around the defined [Subject Area](../references/dynamic-metadata.html#subject-area), if any.
+   `auto` will crop the image centering the crop box around the defined [Subject Area](../references/dynamic-metadata.html#subject-area), if any.
    If no Subject Area is defined, the crop operation will fallback to `center_center`.
 - `mode`: String.
 If width and height should be taken as absolute values or as ratio.
 If ratio is chosen, rokka will try to find the largest possible crop fitting into the image with that ratio.
 The default value is `absolute`.
 Possible values are: